Enrol as a cross-institute or cross-study mode student

 Provide your transcript to your home university

-At the end of your course, RMIT will provide you with a digital version of your official academic transcript of results via My eQuals.
+At the end of your cross-institutional study, RMIT will provide you with a digital version of your official academic transcript of results via My eQuals.
 Once this is received, you should submit a copy to your home university.

 If you would like to know more about how you can obtain a hard copy transcript, see academic transcripts and statements.